The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Experimental assessment

-\hyperref[tab:comparison]{Table\,~\ref*{tab:comparison}} reports the quantitative comparison between TSONet and competitors in terms of both height regression and footprint segmentation.
-Overall, TSONet achieves the best performance on most of the key metrics, demonstrating the effectiveness of the proposed two-stream multi-task framework.
-Specifically, TSONet obtains the lowest MAE and RMSE, with values of $4.9925$ and $7.9477$, respectively, indicating the highest overall accuracy in continuous height estimation.
-In addition, TSONet achieves the best IoU and F1-score, reaching $0.3922$ and $0.5635$, which suggests that the proposed method is also more effective in preserving the spatial consistency and boundary quality of building footprint prediction.
-Compared with the strongest competing regression results, TSONet reduces MAE and RMSE by $13.2\%$ and $9.7\%$, respectively; compared with the strongest competing segmentation results, it also improves IoU and F1-score by $14.0\%$ and $10.1\%$.
 Compared with the basic U-Net, TSONet yields substantial improvements in both regression and segmentation performance, confirming the benefit of introducing explicit cross-task interaction and ordinal height modeling.
 Compared with MDE methods, TSONet consistently outperforms all competitors in MAE and RMSE, while remaining highly competitive in REL.
-Although the best REL is achieved by LocalBins ($0.4897$) and the highest Recall is achieved by BinsFormer ($0.9570$), these methods exhibit noticeably weaker IoU and F1-score, indicating less balanced performance between height estimation and footprint extraction.
+Although the best REL is achieved by LocalBins ($0.4897$) and the highest Recall is achieved by BinsFormer ($0.9570$), these methods exhibit noticeably weaker IoU and F1-score, indicating less balanced performance between continuous height accuracy and height-map-derived building-region consistency.
 Among the methods specifically designed for MHE, TSONet achieves the best results on all metrics by clear margins.
-These results demonstrate that TSONet provides a more balanced and effective solution for jointly estimating building height and footprint from monocular imagery. \hyperref[fig:compare]{Fig.~\ref*{fig:compare}} presents qualitative comparisons of different methods over representative urban scenes from six continents, including Vienna, Los Angeles, Melbourne, Beijing, Rio de Janeiro, and Cape Town.
+These results indicate that TSONet provides a more balanced task-oriented solution for estimating dense building height while preserving building-region structure from monocular PhiSat-2 imagery. \hyperref[fig:compare]{Fig.~\ref*{fig:compare}} presents qualitative comparisons of different methods over representative urban scenes from six continents, including Vienna, Los Angeles, Melbourne, Beijing, Rio de Janeiro, and Cape Town.
 Overall, the basic and MDE methods tend to generate overly smooth predictions or fragmented building responses, leading to missing structures, blurred boundaries, and limited height contrast, especially in dense urban areas.
-In contrast, TSONet produces height maps that are visually more consistent with the reference across diverse geographic regions.
-More specifically, TSONet shows clear advantages in three aspects.
-First, it preserves building footprints more completely, particularly for elongated, regularly arranged, or densely distributed buildings.
-Second, it yields sharper and more spatially coherent boundaries than most competing methods, which is consistent with its superior IoU and F1-score in the quantitative evaluation.
-Third, TSONet provides more plausible height gradients and high-rise responses in complex urban scenes, such as Beijing and Rio de Janeiro, where several baseline methods either underestimate height variation or produce excessive smoothing.
-Although some competing methods, such as BinsFormer or FusedSeg-HE, are able to recover partial building patterns in certain cases, their predictions are generally less balanced in terms of structural completeness, boundary quality, and height fidelity.
-These qualitative results further demonstrate that TSONet generalizes well across heterogeneous urban morphologies and provides a more reliable joint estimation of building height and footprint from monocular imagery.
+In contrast, TSONet produces height maps that are visually more consistent with the reference labels in the selected scenes.
+More specifically, TSONet better preserves elongated, regularly arranged, and densely distributed buildings, yields sharper and more spatially coherent boundaries, and provides more plausible height gradients in complex urban scenes such as Beijing and Rio de Janeiro.
+Although some competing methods, such as BinsFormer and FusedSeg-HE, recover partial building patterns in certain cases, their predictions are generally less balanced in structural completeness, boundary quality, and height fidelity.
+These qualitative results further support the effectiveness of the proposed task-oriented design for joint height and footprint estimation.